Lord William Beauchamp Nevill1

 Last Edited=1 Feb 2011

 She was also known as Maud Augusta Beckett.2 Her married name became Nevill.
-She was invested as a Lady of Grace, Order of St. John of Jerusalem (L.G.St.J.).4
+She was appointed Lady of Grace, Order of St. John of Jerusalem (L.G.St.J.)4

 Child of Maud Augusta Beckett-Denison and Lt.-Col. Henry Gilbert Ralph Nevill, 3rd Marquess of Abergavenny